abzubade/abzubade/README.md

-Zubair Adekunle Cybersecurity Project Portfolio
+Cybersecurity Project Portfolio
 ----------------------

 Aspiring cybersecurity professional with hands-on experience in vulnerability management, threat hunting, and email security.
-I focus on identifying and remediating system weaknesses, analyzing threats, and improving detection workflows.
-My projects span vulnerability scanning, patch management, phishing analysis, and threat intel, using tools like EDR and custom email filtering rules.
-I'm passionate about solving real-world security challenges through practical, technical work—feel free to check out the projects where I put this into action.
+Skilled in identifying and remediating system weaknesses, analyzing threats, and enhancing detection workflows.
+Experience includes vulnerability scanning, patch management, phishing analysis, and threat intelligence, leveraging tools such as EDR and custom email filtering.
+Passionate about solving real-world security challenges through practical, technical work, with ongoing projects showcasing this commitment and more to come.

 * 🌍  I'm based in New Jersey
 * ✉️  You can contact me at [zubairoadekunle@gmail.com](mailto:zubairoadekunle@gmail.com)